Testosterone Boosters With Creatine

-It is cheap, plentiful and proven.
-It generally comes in powder format which is odorless and tasteless.
+As a cheap, plentiful and proven supplement it generally comes in powder format which is odorless and tasteless.

 It can also be included as part of other supplements such as ‘all-in-one’ protein products that tend to offer protein with other ingredients such as glutamine, creatine, taurine, B vitamins etc.

 This article is supported by relevant studies from reputable sources.

 Creatine is actually found in meat and fish, it is naturally occurring by the body and is produced in the liver, kidneys and pancreas.

 When it is converted to creatine phosphate it is then stored in the muscles ready to be used as energy.

 Therefore it is used by many competitive and amateur athletes because it is able to help improve physical performance, especially high intensity exercise such as weight lifting.

 Studies on creatine have shown to increase lean muscle mass and improve strength, it is thought that the body is able to utilize energy more effectively and increase muscle production.